cert-manager/website/content/products/cert-manager/_index.md

   description: |
     cert-manager can be extended to support custom, internal or otherwise unsupported Issuers.

-    There are also many other integration points to have cert-manager work with your infrastructure to request, renew, consume and monitor certificates.
+    There are also many other integration points to have cert-manager work with your infrastructure to request, renew, consume and monitor certificates whilst taking advantage of the automation and deep integration into the cloud native ecosystem provided by cert-manager.
 - title: Open Source
   color: green
   description: |